St. Louis Blues: Return to contention, first Stanley Cup championship (2011–present)

-On May 21, the Blues advanced to the Stanley Cup Finals for the first time since 1970, defeating the San Jose Sharks in a six-game Western Conference Finals series.
-On May 29, the Blues won a Stanley Cup Finals series game for the first time in franchise history after getting swept in three previous series (1968–1970), when they defeated the Boston Bruins 3–2 in overtime.
-On June 12, 2019, the Blues defeated the Bruins 4–1 in Game 7 to win their first Stanley Cup.
+On May 21, the Blues advanced to the Stanley Cup Final for the first time since 1970, defeating the San Jose Sharks in a six-game conference finals series.
+On May 29, the Blues won a Stanley Cup Final series game for the first time in franchise history after getting swept in three previous series (1968–1970), when they defeated the Boston Bruins 3–2 in overtime.
+On June 12, 2019, the Blues defeated the Bruins 4–1 in game 7 to win their first Stanley Cup.
 Ryan O'Reilly won the Conn Smythe Trophy for playoff MVP.
 Up until that point, the Blues were the oldest franchise to never win the Stanley Cup; they were also the last of the five surviving 1967 expansion teams to win the Cup for the first time.
 This all but assured that Berube would have the "interim" tag removed from his title, which occurred two weeks after their Cup victory.
-Shortly after the 2019 Stanley Cup Finals, Karla May of the Missouri Senate introduced a bill which would officially designate several items as state symbols of Missouri; including the Blues being as the state's official hockey team.
+Shortly after the 2019 Stanley Cup Final, Karla May of the Missouri Senate introduced a bill which would officially designate several items as state symbols of Missouri; including the Blues being as the state's official hockey team.
 The bill was signed into law by Mike Parson, the Governor of Missouri, with the revised statute becoming effective August 29, 2019.